Forty Years and Counting

 The Pacific Mennonite Children’s Choir was founded in 1978.
-For 37 years the choir has exemplified the best in choral tradition, discipline and dedication.
+For over 40 years the choir has exemplified the best in choral tradition, discipline and dedication.

 Some highlights include: